tobiasfunke1/pk2cmd/doc/ReadmeMakefile.txt

 The USB stack issues prevent pk2cmd from being able to successfully update the PICkit 2 operating system firmware.
-Make sure the PICkit 2 unit firmware is up-to-date using another OS (such as Linux, Windows, or MacOS).
+Make sure the PICkit 2 unit firmware is up-to-date using another OS (such as Linux, Windows).

 Support for multiple programmers using the '-s' options does not work under FreeBSD either.
 Do not use the '-s' option on this OS.
 PK2CMD should work